Skip to main content

 IntroducedFebruary 27, 2026

-Last ActionRead by title, under the rules, referred to the Committee on Municipal, Parochial and Cultural Affairs.
+Last ActionRead second time by title and referred to the Committee on Senate and Governmental Affairs.

 Sponsor & Authors